 In fact, when taken as a monthly plan, Nutrisystem is actually the cheaper option.
 The typical monthly personalized plan will set you back around $400.99 per month.
 The equivalent from Diet-to-Go would be almost double (around $839.72).

 $7.99 to $19.99 for a la carte orders or free for all 4-week plans

 2 meals per day 5 days a week

 Option to order individual “a la carte” meals

 250 choices per week

 Both Diet-to-Go and Nutrisystem are great options for people who want an easy way to stick to a weight-loss or fitness plan.
 In fact, they’re pretty evenly matched (especially when it comes to things like price, prep, ordering, and delivery).
 If I have to pick a winner, Nutrisystem marginally comes out on top overall for its excellent customer service, dedicated app, and customization options.

-Nutrisystem offers everything you need to revamp your diet without the hassle of cooking or tracking nutrition.
-Plus, its commitment to sustainable packaging is a great addition if you’re also trying to limit your environmental impact.
+Nutrisystem provides everything needed to overhaul your diet without the hassle of cooking or tracking nutrition.
+Additionally, its commitment to sustainable packaging is an excellent bonus if you're also aiming to reduce your environmental footprint.

 That said, it’s a pretty close call and Diet-to-Go also offers some fantastic features and an impressively extensive menu.
 For example, if you want to follow a Keto diet then I’d suggest opting for Diet-to-Go over Nutrisystem.